-7.0 CLOSURE
+8.0 CLOSURE

-This SAR and appendices is a discussion of the Auditor's review of available information and forms the basis for the SAS for each of Areas A and B. The SAS for Areas A and B outline the Auditor's assessment of site suitability and associated conditions for which future development must comply.
+This SAR is a discussion of the Auditor's review of available information and forms the basis for the SAS for Area C. The SAS outlines the Auditor's assessment of site suitability and associated conditions for which future development must comply.

-A copy of the SAS for each of Areas A and B has been forwarded to the NSW DECCW and has been included as an attachment to this report.
-Any deviations from the SAS must be approved by an appropriately accredited Site Auditor in conjunction with the NSW DECCW.
+A copy of the SAS has been forwarded to the NSW OEH and has been included as an attachment to this report.
+Any deviations from the SAS must be approved by an appropriately accredited Site Auditor in conjunction with the NSW OEH.

-8.0 LIMITATIONS
+9.0 LIMITATIONS